JonasPrimbs/oidc-e2ea-server/README.md

 Absolute URI to the OpenID Provider's Userinfo Endpoint.

-This URI is used by the RIDT Endpoint to request the claims of the Remote ID Token from the OpenID Provider.
+This URI is used by the IAT Endpoint to request the claims of the ID Assertion Token from the OpenID Provider.
-**Make sure that the running RIDT Endpoint can access the OpenID Provider's Userinfo Endpoint via this URI!**
+**Make sure that the running IAT Endpoint can access the OpenID Provider's Userinfo Endpoint via this URI!**

 Example 1:
 ```bash